Jzukas125/Obsidian-Notes/CyberSecruity/Security+/CompTIA Security+ Get Certified Get Ahead SY0-701 Study Guide Notes.md

 D. ROM
 E. Cache

-RAM and cache are the most violatile of the items listed and should be colelcted before the system is turned of
+RAM and cache are the most volatile of the items listed and should be collected before the system is turned off.
+You can collect an image of the disk and OS after it is powered off.
+ROM is retained even if the system is off and power is removed.
+If the system is turned off and then back on the swap/pagefile will be overwritten.

+10 B is correct
+ After a recent incident, a forensic analyst was given several hard drives to analyze.
+Which of the following actions should she take FIRST?
+A. Capture drive images for integrity.
+B. Take hashes for provenance.
+C. Review the logs on the disks.
+D. Create a chain of custody document.